jplag/JPlag/README.md

 ## Download and Installation

 ### Downloading a release
-Download a [released version](https://github.com/jplag/jplag/releases), the most recent is [v3.0.0](https://github.com/jplag/jplag/releases/tag/v3.0.0-SNAPSHOT).
+* Download a [released version](https://github.com/jplag/jplag/releases), the most recent is [v3.0.0](https://github.com/jplag/jplag/releases/tag/v3.0.0-SNAPSHOT).
-All releases are single-JAR releases.
+* In case you depend on the legacy version of JPlag we refer to the [legacy release v2.12.1](https://github.com/jplag/jplag/releases/tag/v2.12.1-SNAPSHOT) and the [legacy branch](https://github.com/jplag/jplag/tree/legacy).

 ### Building from sources
 1. Download or clone the code from this repository.